tlundgren/skeleton_android/readme.md

 Make a copy of the project and use it as the basis for a new project in your editor of choice.
 Rename the package, change the app's name, delete the components you do not need, add what you miss, customize screens, customize the style...
+The code has comments to help you understand what it does, detect things you may want to change, etc.

 If you want to try the service used for fetching recipes, you will have to create an account on the service website.
 Then, create a file named "api.properties" in the root directory of the